 - Increased car accidents

 Another issue is that many kids are in denial as to how many hours of sleep they require.
-Most of the teens I talk to are barely getting 6-7 hours of sleep when their bodies actually need closer to 8.5-9.5 hours per night!
+Most of the teens I talk to are barely getting 6-7 hours when their bodies actually need closer to 8.5-9.5 hours per night!
 They tell their parents they are going to bed, but they may not go to sleep immediately, due to texting/messaging friends, etc.

 I don’t know if the local schools will push the start times later in the day, but here are some tips that may help you get your kid into a good sleep routine: